 “Reardon is a perfect example of a figure in Perkins’ past that I would love to sit and have a conversation with,” she said.
 “He seems to be a Renaissance man of sorts with talents ranging from architect, book printer to electrician.
 He is a shining example of a life lived to the fullest without the benefit of sight.”

 Reardon was sent to Perkins School for the Blind (then called the Perkins Institution) in 1855 at the age of eight.
 He was an orphan and homeless.
 His vision gradually improved, and he left Perkins after graduating to do planning and charting for the U.S. Coast Survey.
 He held other odd jobs, as a clerk and a carpenter, but was rejected from the Army and Navy and couldn’t find steady work.

 He turned to Perkins for help.
-In a letter to Dr. Samuel Gridley Howe, the director of Perkins Institution at the time, Reardon pleaded for a job.
+In a letter (available on the Internet Archive) to Dr. Samuel Gridley Howe, the director of Perkins Institution at the time, Reardon pleaded for a job.

 “Every place I have tried to get employment I am rejected on account of my eyes,” he wrote.
 “If I had any means as most others have in my condition I might make brooms or set up in some business, but I have no such means.”

 Reardon was hired at Perkins as a general laborer, doing kitchen work and driving a donkey cart.
 Soon after his return, he became totally blind and fell into depression.
 When he resumed work, it was in the printing office, helping to produce embossed books for the blind.
 Occasionally, he served as night watchman.
 In those hours spent alone thinking, his inventing career was born.

 “Invention was his hobby, and he rode it well,” Perkins Director Edward Allen later wrote.
 “Indeed, it became his blessed safety valve.”